 - Cars are not lockers; students should not have to return to their cars for anything during the school day.

-Drug & Psychoactive Substance Abuse Policy
+Drug and Psychoactive Substance Abuse Policy

-Any student who uses illegal drugs or psychoactive substances on campus or during school-sponsored activities will be immediately suspended and, after parental conference, may be removed from the School.
-In addition, such students and any student arrested for illegal drug use will be required to be tested for drug use bimonthly for six months, at parental expense.
+Any student who uses illegal drugs or psychoactive substances on campus or during school-sponsored activities will be immediately suspended and, after parental conference, may be removed from the school.
+In addition, such students and any student arrested for illegal drug use will be required to be tested for drug use bimonthly for six months at parental expense.
 Failure to pass a drug test during this period will result in expulsion.
-In addition, such students may be required to enroll in a drug/alcohol treatment program, at parental expense.
+In addition, such students may be required to enroll in a drug/alcohol treatment program at parental expense.

-Because drug use adversely impacts the academic and social tone of the School, the School will inform parents if it even hears of drug use by their son when off campus during non-school hours, to alert the parents to the possibility and to require the student to take a drug test.
+Because drug use adversely impacts the academic and social tone of the school, the school will inform parents if it even hears of drug use by their son when off campus during non-school hours, to alert the parents to the possibility and to require the student to take a drug test.

 The Heights faculty strives to work with parents so that punishments assigned to students redress and correct the wrong and help the boys to improve.